 Self awareness is developed through practices in focusing your attention on the details of your personality and behavior.
 It isn’t learned from reading a book.
 When you read a book you are focusing your attention on the conceptual ideas in the book.
 You can develop an intellectual understanding of the ideas of self awareness from a book, but this is not the same.
 With your attention in a book you are practicing not paying attention to your own behavior, emotions and personality.

-In the process of these sessions I am not telling anybody what to believe, how they should think, or what they should do.
-I am basically sharing with people exercises in raising their self awareness.
+My goal is not to tell you what to believe, how you should think, or what you should do.
+I am sharing with people exercises in raising their self awareness.
 When you become more self aware you instinctively begin to see aspects of your personality and behavior that you didn’t notice before.

 If you have an emotional reaction of anger or frustration, you notice many of the thoughts and small triggers that build up towards those emotions.
 You also notice moments when you can change the interpretations in your mind, or not believe what you are thinking.
 In this heightened awareness you instinctively make better choices in your thought process long before an emotional reaction or destructive behavior.